 “So you can imagine my delight when I took the call from the Housing team offering me this flat.
 My sister and I were in tears, we couldn’t believe it.
 I had visions of having to move away from my family, to a place where I would be isolated, but here I am in a lovely flat, with nice neighbours, in a great location and most importantly, I feel safe – I am so happy.”

-Each project has also helped sustain a programme of community benefit with a range of initiatives tailored to meet the needs of od community members, local groups and projects.
-In total, 4 full-time jobs, 3 trade apprenticeships, 12 work placements and a series of curriculum support programmes for schools were achieved over a 2-year period.
+Each project has helped sustain a programme of community benefit with a range of initiatives tailored to meet the needs of od community members, local groups and projects.
+In total, 4 full-time jobs, 3 trade apprenticeships, 12 work placements and a series of curriculum support programmes for schools.

 Financial donations were also provided to local community groups.
-CCG donated £1.5k to the All About Barrhead at The Foundry to contribute to the Funding for an intern from the local area who’s role involves developing, delivering and marketing public events and other local marketing initiatives.
+CCG donated £1.5k to the All About Barrhead at The Foundry to contribute to the Funding for an intern from the local area whose role involves developing, delivering and marketing public events and other local marketing initiatives.
 Arthurlie Juniors, a local football club in Barrhead, also received a £2,500 donation to help them buy new equipment including a motorised lawnmower for their football pitch.

 Most recently, a £4000 donation was provided to the Include Me 2 Club in Barrhead as a direct result of the Balgraystone Road development, west of Barrhead town centre, which comprises 47 affordable homes that were formally completed in June 2022.

 All of the projects that are constructed as part of East Renfrewshire Council and CCG’s strategic partnership are procured via the Scottish Procurement Alliance (SPA) framework.